 ARTICLE 11: To see if the Town will vote to Raise and Appropriate the sum of Seven Thousand Six Hundred Dollars (\$7,600) to support the CORE program, a collaborative program of the four Martha's Vineyard Councils on Aging, to provide coordinated counseling, outreach and referral services to our residents who are 55 years and older.
-To authorize this expenditure, all six towns must vote to approve

-(Greg moved to recommend and Gary seconded the motion.
-RECOMMENDED 4-0)
+To authorize this expenditure, all six towns must vote to approve an article to fund the CORE program in an amount consistent with the 50/50 formula previously established and accepted by the towns.
+(RECOMMENDED 4-0)

-ARTICLE 12: To see if the Town will vote to Appropriate from Free Cash the sum of Two Thousand Five Hundred Dollars (\$2,500) to fund the cost of a hearing officer who is charged with hearing appeals to building and fire violations.
+ARTICLE 12: To see if the Town will vote to Appropriate from Free Cash the sum of TwoThousand Five Hundred Dollars (\$2,500) to fund the cost of a hearing officer who is chargedwith hearing appeals to building and fire violations.PASSED